 Sulfur Dioxide gas feed equipment for dechlorination.

-Large Aerobic Digester with diffused air system (approximately 0.450 MG capacity.
+Large Aerobic Digester with Aquatec submersible aerator (approximately 0.450 MG capacity.)

 Small Aerobic Digester with 60hp floating aerator (approximately 0.230 MG capacity.

-(2) Waste pumps approximately 500 gpm each direct to digester, and 150 gpm to thickener.
+(2) Waste pumps approximately 500 GPM each direct to the digester and 300 GPM to thickener.

 Enviroquip 2.0 meter belt filter press (14% - 17% solids.)